-Sometimes, an investor will declare a capital gains distribution on their taxes but do not receive any cash distribution from the event.
+Sometimes, an investor will declare a capital gains distribution on their taxes even if they didn’t receive any cash from the event.

-It is obviously a negative return when the investor declares taxes yet did not receive a cash distribution from that investment.
-Keep in mind that if the investment is in a mutual fund or stock, a portion can be sold to pay the capital gains distribution tax which results in a reduction in overall value.
+Keep in mind that if the investment is in a mutual fund or stock, a portion can be sold to pay any capital gains distribution tax that results in a reduction in overall value.

 You could own an investment that is operated and managed by another company (or individual) who pays you a royalty based upon the income they generate from that asset.